MicrosoftDocs/azure-docs/articles/virtual-machines/disks-pools-deploy.md

 The provided script performs the following:
 - Installs the necessary module for creating and using disk pools.
-- Create a disk and assigns RBAC permissions to it.
+- Creates a disk and assigns RBAC permissions to it.
 If you already did this, you can comment out these sections of the script.
-- Create a disk pool and adds the disk to it.
+- Creates a disk pool and adds the disk to it.
-- Create and enable an iSCSI target.
+- Creates and enable an iSCSI target.

 Replace the variables in this script with your own variables before running the script.
 You'll also need to modify it to use an existing ultra disk if you've filled out the ultra disk form.